opentracing-contrib/java-spring-rabbitmq/README.md

 This repository provides OpenTracing instrumentation for RabbitMQ.
 It can be used with any OpenTracing compatible implementation.

+The 0.x.x version of this library is compatible with Spring Boot 1.5.x (see [release-0.1](https://github.com/opentracing-contrib/java-spring-rabbitmq/tree/release-0.1) branch)

+The 1.x.x version of this library is compatible with Spring Boot 2.1.x

 ## Configuration

 > **Note**: make sure that an `io.opentracing.Tracer` bean is available.
 It is not provided by this library.